 (iii) For thermal units, the input-output equation or other documentation that allows for verification of fuel consumption for the hours when FFSS was deployed;

+(iv) The heat content of the fuel, in terms of MMBtu/gal or similar units of measurement;

-(iv) The dollar amount and quantity of fuel purchased to replace the consumed fuel;
+(v) The dollar amount and quantity of fuel purchased to replace the consumed fuel;

-(v) Sufficient documentation to support the QSE’s determination of the amount and cost of replaced fuel; and
+(vi) Sufficient documentation to support the QSE’s determination of the amount and cost of replaced fuel; and

-(vi) Any other technical documentation within the possession of the QSE or Resource Entity which ERCOT finds reasonably necessary to verify paragraphs (i) through (v) above.
+(vii) Any other technical documentation within the possession of the QSE or Resource Entity which ERCOT finds reasonably necessary to verify paragraphs (i) through (vi) above.
 Any additional request from ERCOT for documentation or clarification of previously submitted documentation must be honored within 15 Business Days.

 (2) The Firm Fuel Supply Service Fuel Replacement Cost shall only represent the replacement fuel costs not recovered during the FFSS deployment period through Day-Ahead energy sales and Real-Time energy imbalance settlement revenues related to the Resource with the FFSS award.